jsilvermist/fullscreen-api/README.md

 Fullscreen API Interface
 ========================

-A modular Fullscreen API interface that can be used without interfering with other potential polyfills added at a global level.
+A modular Fullscreen API interface (mind the double 'interface') that can be used without interfering with other potential polyfills added at a global level.

 [More information about the Fullscreen API](https://developer.mozilla.org/en-US/docs/Web/API/Fullscreen_API).